hyperledger/toc/governing-documents/project-annual-review.md

 - After the public meeting wraps up, summarizing the discussion on the PR in the form of a comment to document information for the project and community

 ### TOC Members
-- Participating in the private thread and ask questions that they might have
+- Participating in the thread and asking questions that they might have
 - Participating in the TOC-led discussion of the project's annual review
 - Participating in the vote on the project's annual review